 So what is the experience that you create for your visitors?
-This is not merely concerning advertisers, who have to depend on their advertising team and their associations and partners, but also web publishers – the ones who ultimately drive the industry, creating content worth clicking about.
+This is not merely concerning advertisers, who have to depend on their advertising team and their associations and partners.
+But it’s also about also web publishers – the ones who ultimately drive the industry, creating content worth clicking about.

-So as a writer, as a web entertainer or educator, the publisher’s job is to create an experience for the user, one that is worth the money or time, he or she is about to spend.
+So as a writer, web entertainer or educator, the publisher’s job is to create an experience for the user that is worth the money or time he or she is about to spend.

 The Psychology of Our Products

-The user is looking for an experience with value, something palpable that he or she can walk away from, feeling motivated and even inspired.
-So in terms of psychology, ask yourself what type of experience would be seen as valuable from the consumer’s point of view?
+The user is looking for an experience with value, something palpable that they can walk away from feeling motivated and even inspired.
+So in terms of psychology, ask yourself what type of experience would be seen as valuable from the consumer’s point of view.

-Well, what type of experiences or events in life (that’s right, offline!) would a person remembers fondly and consider valuable?
-I’m thinking…
+Well, what type of experiences or events in life (that’s right, offline!) would a person remembers fondly and considers valuable?
+I’m thinking.

 - A parent’s lesson